skellat/skellat.github.io/.github/ISSUE_TEMPLATE/programming-request.md

 Provide a clear and concise description of the proposal.

 **Describe the copyright status of your requested program** Does there need to be a licensing search?
 Is it public domain?
 Is it Creative Commons licensed?
+Are you granting a license freely?

 **Describe alternatives you've considered**
 A clear and concise description of any alternatives you've considered.